ngagnon/flybywire/fly-protocol/spec.md

 Usage: COPY from to

-Copies a file or folder (recursively).
+Copies a file from the 'from' path to the 'to' path

 Returns a stream ID (integer).
 The server will send a null tagged with that stream ID once the copy is completed.